daattali/beautiful-jekyll/course-descriptions/DSCI_511_prog-dsci.md

+---
+title: DSCI 511
-# DSCI 511: Programming for Data Science
+subtitle: Programming for Data Science
+---

 ## Short Description
 Overview of data structures, iteration, flow control, and program design relevant to data exploration and analysis.
 When and how to exploit pre-existing libraries.